j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 ##### Up to date as of 04/01/2016

 A super enhancer pipeline using ROSE - Young et al, 2013.
 Highly advise doing this on a computing cluster if possible.
 Some steps were broken up into multiple for the sake of clarity.
-Several can easy be combined/piped together.
+Several can easily be combined/piped together.

 This was done on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
 If you're running this locally and the various tools needed are located on your `PATH`, you can ignore these.